keboola/developers-docs/extend/generic-extractor/functions.md

 To obtain the details of the first user, the user-id has to be padded to five digits.
 The details API call for the first user must be sent to `/user/00003`, and for the second user to `/user/00234`.
-To achieve this, use the `sprintf` function which allows [number padding](http://php.net/manual/en/function.sprintf.php#example-5484).
+To achieve this, use the `sprintf` function, which allows [number padding](http://php.net/manual/en/function.sprintf.php#example-5484).

 The following `placeholders` configuration in the child job calls the function with the first argument set to `%'.05d` (which is a sprintf [format](http://php.net/manual/en/function.sprintf.php) to pad with zero to five digits) and the second argument set to the value of the `id` property found in the parent response.
 The placeholder path must be specified in the `path` property.
 That means that the configuration: